 You might be able to find additional official practice tests and questions online from other sources.
 Your teacher will also have access to practice testing materials that are not available to the general public.
 If you're looking for more official AP tests, talk to your teacher and see whether they can provide you with any extra resources.

 You must wear a nice blazer with a button up shirt when taking official AP practice tests.
 That's how the test knows that you're also official.
 If you wear sweatpants, it won't trust you with its secrets.

 Unofficial AP Psychology Practice Exams

-Unofficial practice tests can also be useful for your AP Psych prep, but you shouldn't rely on them completely.
+Unofficial practice tests can also be helpful for your AP Psych prep, but you shouldn't rely on them entirely.
 While they still test roughly the same content as the real exam, their questions might be phrased differently and have a slightly higher or lower difficulty level.
 Usually, the ones you must pay for will be higher quality than free unofficial ones, so keep this in mind.